STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 SSR accommodation is unsuitable for couples or families.

 SSRs are members of Student Services and will work in collaboration with Student Services staff.
 SSRs are organised into five teams of five or six.
-The teams are managed by the Residential Life Managers under the overall guidance of the Head of Student Services.
+The teams are managed by the Residential Life Managers under the overall guidance of the Assistant Head of Life and Learning (Student Life) and the Head of Student Services (Student Life).
 Regular team meetings are held during term-time and SSRs are well supported in their role.

 Each team oversees an area of the residences.
 Within the team area each SSR will have particular responsibility for students in a designated group of rooms – called a ‘parish’.